newgan/blur/README.md

 - [macOS installer](https://github.com/f0e/blur/releases/latest/download/blur-macOS-Release-arm64.dmg)
 - [Linux (requires manual installation of dependencies)](https://github.com/f0e/blur/releases/latest/download/blur-Linux-Release-x64.tar.gz)

+### Beta releases

+I often release beta versions with new functionality before I think they're stable enough for a proper release.
+To test these releases, [visit the Releases tab of the repo.](https://github.com/f0e/blur/releases) To receive beta update notifications you can enable `include beta updates` in your `blur.cfg` found in your config folder.
+Any feedback or issue reporting on these releases is greatly appreciated :)

 ### macOS notes

 > After opening on Mac for the first time you'll get a 'Blur is damaged and can't be opened.' error.
 To fix this, run `xattr -dr com.apple.quarantine /Applications/blur.app` in Terminal to unquarantine it.\*